This is an AI translated post.

 Select Language

-As the yen exchange rate has surpassed the 160 yen range and reached a historically low level, concerns about foreign exchange intervention by the government and the Bank of Japan are growing.
-Accordingly, it is expected that the yen exchange rate will continue to fluctuate nervously.
+As the yen exchange rate exceeds 160 yen and reaches a historically low level, concerns about foreign exchange intervention by the government and the Bank of Japan are also growing.
+Consequently, it is expected that the yen exchange rate will continue to experience nervous fluctuations in the future.

-Analysis has emerged that the difference between the Bank of Japan's interest rate cut policy and the US Federal Reserve's interest rate hike policy is intensifying the yen's weakness.
-It has also been pointed out that Japan's economic growth is slowing, which is also affecting the yen's weakness.
+Analysis suggests that the difference between the Bank of Japan's policy of lowering interest rates and the US Federal Reserve's policy of raising interest rates is contributing to the deepening of the yen's depreciation.
+In addition, there are also indications that Japan's slowing economic growth is impacting the yen's depreciation.

-The yen's depreciation is having various effects on the Japanese economy.
-Exporting companies can see their export competitiveness strengthened due to the yen's depreciation, but on the other hand, importing companies may face difficulties due to rising import prices.
-Consumers may also experience price increases due to the yen's depreciation, and the yen's depreciation could also discourage domestic investment in Japan.
+The yen depreciation phenomenon is having a variety of impacts on the Japanese economy.
+While export businesses may see their export competitiveness strengthened due to the weaker yen, import businesses may face difficulties due to rising import prices.
+Consumers may also experience price increases due to the weaker yen, and the yen's depreciation could potentially discourage domestic investment in Japan.

-The government and the Bank of Japan are promoting various policies to curb the yen's depreciation.
-However, it is not easy to prevent the yen's depreciation, and the yen exchange rate is expected to continue to be volatile in the future.
+The government and the Bank of Japan are implementing various policies to curb the yen depreciation phenomenon.
+However, preventing yen depreciation is not easy, and it is expected that the yen exchange rate will continue to experience volatility in the future.